 Hi, I’m Mridu!

-I’m a 34-year-old freelance journalist, author, and entrepreneur.
+I’m a freelance journalist, author, and entrepreneur.
 I’ve lived and worked from four different continents and several different countries.
 I currently divide my time between London and New Delhi.

 I hate moral policing, love nerdy conversations, and am often responsible for the embarrassment caused to family and friends after reading what’s been written about them in national magazines.